-What the eBook Guide To Staying Out Of Trouble On the Radio is all about
+Why the FREE Staying Out Of Trouble On the Radio eBook can save your job one day

 The best way to stay out of trouble on the radio is to know and understand the rules of the game before you turn on the microphone.
 It is not just WHAT you can’t say on air.
 It is also about WHY you can’t go there.